tomalex389/jpmc-task-3-Display-data-visually-for-traders/README.md

-# JPMC Task 3, Explanation of Application, Key Insights
+# JPMC Task 3, Explanation of Application and Key Insights

 **How Developed Graph:**